Septage Receiving Best Practices

 Flowpoint Septage Receiving Station.

-Even once potentially disruptive solids are removed, the chemical composition of liquid waste can still pose a hazard to treatment facilities, equipment, and processes.
+Once disruptive solids are removed, the chemical composition of liquid waste can still pose hazards to your process and equipment.

 Without appropriately securing access to the system, identification of the source of contamination is nearly impossible.

-Septage content can vary greatly depending on its source, potentially carrying levels of chemicals dangerous or damaging to plant operations, so receiving stations' safety and security is a primary concern for many municipalities.
+Septage content can vary greatly depending on its source.
+Potentially carrying levels of chemicals dangerous or damaging to plant operations.
+This is where receiving stations’ provide you safety and security, which is a primary concern for many municipalities.

-Excessively acidic waste or toxic content can result in increased maintenance costs or run the risk of breaking regulations for treatable waste.
+Excessively acidic waste or toxic content can result in increased maintenance costs.
+Furthermore, it runs the risk of breaking regulations for treatable waste.

-Treatment plants may not be equipped for septage receiving or to handle particularly high concentrations of such chemicals and need to protect their systems against receiving such loads.
+Treatment plants may not be equipped for septage receiving or to handle particularly high concentrations of such chemicals.
+This creates a need to protect their systems against receiving such loads.

-Perhaps the most traditional and effective method of ensuring the security of a septage receiving station is by regulating physical access to the system.
+Regulate physical access to the system.
+This is perhaps the most traditional and effective method of ensuring the security of a septage receiving station.

 This is accomplished at many septage receiving stations through a card reader, which requires a hauler to swipe their access card to unlock the station or receiving panel.